 - The air is cooled as it passes over the cooled coils.

-- The cooled air loses its moisture, which is collected in a tank or bucket.
+- The cooled air loses its moisture.
+The moisture or dripping water is collected in a tank or bucket.

-- The air then passes through the heat recovery system and is reheated back to its original temperature.
+- The air then passes through the heat recovery system and is reheated (to a temperature 2 degree Celsius lesser than the original temperature).

-- The drier and warmer air (lesser by 2 degree Celsius) is circulated back into the room.
+- The drier and warmer air is circulated back into the room.

 The advantage of basement dehumidifiers is that it will automatically switch off when the drainage tank is full or if it has achieved the desired or selected level of dryness in the basement.